 Ok, to be successful at marketing you will have to get gritty.
 And the first step is to recognize your role .

-When it comes to marketing — and all communication — you’re the storyteller and it’s the storyteller’s job to connect.
+When it comes to your marketing message — and all communication — you’re the storyteller and it’s the storyteller’s job to connect.

 No matter your product or your industry, there’s a story that matters to your target audience.
 But if you don’t know what it is, then you can’t share it.
 You can’t expect others to “get it,” if you don’t know how to explain it.